turanszkij/WickedEngine/README.md

 If you have questions or stuck, please use the `windows` communication channel on Discord: [![Discord chat](https://img.shields.io/discord/602811659224088577?logo=discord)](https://discord.gg/CFjRYmE)

 Note: Building 32-bit and ARM versions should be possible, but no longer provided by default.
 You will need to configure the solution for these platforms yourself if you want this.
 For ARM platform, also use the `-D BT_USE_DOUBLE_PRECISION=1` definition when compiling.

+Cmake: It is possible to build the windows version with Cmake, but the recommended way is to use the provided WickedEngine.sln file with Visual Studio as this is the most tested method.

 #### Linux
 The Linux support is experimental.
 You can find a sample build script for Ubuntu 20.04 [here](.github/workflows/build.yml) (in the linux section).
 You might need to install some dependencies, such as Vulkan SDK 1.2 or greater (to get DirectXShaderCompiler), SDL2, cmake 3.7 and g++ compiler (C++ 17 compliant version).
 For Ubuntu 20.04, you can use the following commands to install dependencies: